Benj1x/Notes/SAD.md

 Each activity leads to specific results, which are subsequently included in the analysis and design documentation.
 How you organize and document these activities will depend on how you tailor OOA&D to the needs of your project.

 ### Four methods

 First understand the system from an information perspective: *The system must offer a useful model of the problem domain.*<br>
 It should contain a model of the relevant problem-domain.
 This information perspective is predomiant during analysis.
 But the perspective is also important during design since the system should make the model available in an efficient and useful manner.

 The system is next understood from the user's viewpoint: The system must be integrated in the application domain.
 We must understand the people, devices, and other systems that the target system will interact with, and which functions to offer these actors.
 Relations such as how, how quickly, how often, and in what pattern different actors should interact with the system are crucial for system usability.
 A well-functioning system is integrated with other systems and adapted to the organization and the traditions in the application domain.

 The third perspective is the architectural perspective:
 The system must run on a specific technical platform.
 How should the system be divided into components?
 Important considerations include the physical processes, units, and connections that make up the technical platform.
 How should the system use this platform?
 An architecture emphasis helps you determine how best to take advantage of a platform's possibilities and overcome its limitations.

 Finally, the system should be understood as a whole: The system should be a well-functioning unit of cooperating parts.
 The individual components and their mutual interfaces and interactions should be designed to serve as a basis for system implementation.

 ### Four Main Activities

 OOA&D covers the four perspectives through four main activities, shown in the below figure.
 ![The activities and results in OOA&D](imgs/SAD/FourMainActivities.png) Analysis and design are always strongly iterative, wherein considerations based on one perspective give rise to new considerations based upon another perspective.
 The four activities' relative importance and sequence changes from project to project.
 In some projects, the application-domain analysis is characterized by great uncertainty.
 The project might, for example, be based on a new interface technology that is unfamiliar to both users and developers.<br>
 In other projects, the architecture is characterized by great uncertainty, perhaps because the system is to be implemented on a recently distributed platform.
-Therefore, the priority and organization of OOA&D's main activities depends on the situation.
+Therefore, the priority and organization of OOA&D's main activities depends on the situation.<br><br>

 The system should be in balance with its context.
 But how can you achieve this?
 The obvious place to start is with the most important perspective.
 Thus, you must assess the actual situation and decide which perspectives you should emphasize.
 In practice, an activity's order and importance are controlled by a strategy that reflects the concrete goals and circumstances for analysis and design.
-How to develop such a strategy for particular projects will be discussed in Chapter 15.
-(TODO:)
+How to develop such a strategy for particular projects will be discussed in Lecture 7, or chapter 15 of "Mathiassen, L., Munk-Madsen, A., Nielsen, P. A., & Stage, J. (2000).
+Object-Oriented Analysis and Design.
+Marko."

-OOA&D, Part 1
+<br><br>
+OOA&D's four main activities are abstract tasks that you can perform together with other tasks in a practical system development project.
+How you organize these tasks depends on strategy, which differs from project to project. <br>
+Figure 1.5 shows a traditional, top-down approach based on OOA&D; Figure 1.6 shows a use-case-driven approach, also based on OOA&D.

 OOA&D, Chapter 1
 OOA&D, Chapter 2

 ### FACTOR